Beryl Markham: A Shadow on the Sun: Cast

+Production

+It was one of a number of productions where Jack Thompson played a romantic leading man to an American star.

 Reception

 The Globe and Mail said "Although the film includes daring flying exploits and exciting racetrack scenes, it focuses on Markham's enigmatic personal life.
 The Los Angeles Times said the series included "frequent, evasive shallowness" and seemed to rely a lot on Markham's own recollections and point of view, but that "Powers gives the performance of her life".
 The New York Times agrees that "Ms. Powers is certainly an inspired choice for the lead role" but that "the film occasionally turns irritatingly sketchy."
 It concludes though that the series "is nearly always intriguing and, thanks to Steve Yaconelli's photography, decidedly handsome.
 People magazine likewise described the film as "a series of biographical vignettes, not as a cohesive drama".